HoGentTIN/linux-training-hogent/modules/dns_bind/050-solutions.md

         ```

         > on `localhost`, this should work.
 From a different host, it will not work, because the DNS server is only configured to listen on the loopback interface.
+        >
+        > The logs show that the query log was indeed turned on and also has a line for the query we just made.

     - Try to determine from the logs or the `tcpdump` output whether the DNS server is configured as a *caching name server* with or without a *forwarder*.